PowerLoom/docs/docs/Protocol/Protocol_v2/state.md

 ## Deployed contract

-The contract address where the V2 protocol state can be found is contained within the `env.example` file for the type of node beind deployed:
+The contract address where the V2 protocol state can be found is contained within the `env.example` file for the type of node being deployed:

 * [Snapshotter Lite Node V2](https://github.com/PowerLoom/snapshotter-lite-v2/blob/15ce2872ac3cbdce47955b26f84b6c634fbbb6ab/env.example#L7)